giomusyaffa/gio-portfolio/README.md

 <h1>Hi, I'm Gio! 🖖
-<h1> Welcome to my GitHub portfolio!
+<h1> You found my GitHub portfolio!
-<h3> Here, you'll find a collection of my personal projects showcasing my skills and growth as a data enthusiast.
+<h3> Here, you'll see a collection of my personal projects showcasing my skills and growth as a data enthusiast.
 Each project reflects my curiosity in data analysis, visualization, and digital problem-solving 📊.

 <h2> Excel Projects 💻 :
-<h3></h3> Customer Sales Analysis
+<h3></h3> [Customer Sales Analysis]

 <h2> 🤳 Connect with me:</h2>